Teaching English in Spain: Living in Spain

 Oceanic Climate

-Located in the Northern region of the Spain near the Bay of Biscay and the city of Bilbao is where the Oceanic climate can be found.
+The Northern region of Spain near the Bay of Biscay and the city of Bilbao is where the Oceanic climate can be found.
 The main characteristic of this climate type is temperatures which do not vary as much from summer to winter.
 This climate zone covers most of Western Europe, including the United Kingdom.

 Natural Disasters in Spain